ITU-BDSA2024-GROUP22/Chirp/docs/report.md

 To shut down the application, press Ctrl+C in the local terminal.
 ## How to run test suite locally
+### Integration and unit tests

 To run test cases from the root of the Chirp Application.
 Run the following commands:

 ```
 cd test/Chirp.Tests